Quantum-Accelerators/quacc/docs/user/executors.md

     - `cmd_timeout`: The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.
     - `launcher`: The type of Launcher to use.
 Note that `SimpleLauncher()` must be used instead of the commonly used `SrunLauncher()` to allow quacc subprocesses to launch their own `srun` commands.

-    Unlike some other workflow engines, Parsl (by default) is built for "jobpacking" where the allocated nodes continually pull in new workers (until the walltime is reached).
+    Unlike some other workflow engines, Parsl (by default) is built for "jobpacking" where the allocated nodes continually pull in new workers (until the walltime is reached or the parent Python process is killed).
 This makes it possible to request a large number of nodes that continually pull in new jobs rather than submitting a large number of small jobs to the scheduler, which can be more efficient.
-In other words, don't be surprised if the Slurm job continues to run even when your submitted task has completed.
+In other words, don't be surprised if the Slurm job continues to run even when your submitted task has completed, particularly if you are using a Jupyter Notebook or IPython kernel.

     **Scaling Up**